stacks-archive/radiks-server/README.md

    export MONGODB_URI="mongodb://admin:mongome@157.245.167.8:27017/mycoolapp"
    ```

    The default port for Mongodb is `27017`, your instance may be configured differently.
 By default, Radiks-server will use `'mongodb://localhost:27017/radiks-server'` as the `MONGODB_URI` value.
-This is suitable for local testing, but in production, you'll want to change the hostname and possible the database name.
+This is suitable for local testing, but in production, you'll want to change the hostname and possibly the database name.

 6. Run `radiks-server` in the command line to start a server.